skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 while I worked.
 Some times I'd have a big scrape or bruise or maybe..."

-"Or a leg missing?", Thu'fir added, now that they had joined the two men at the table.
+"Or a leg missing," Thu'fir added, now that they had joined the two men at the table.

 "Yeah.
 I took the helmet off and almost passed out from the pain.
 I